Premature Ejaculation

 Feeling a lack of control over timing

-Avoidance of sexual activity due to anxiety or embarrassment
+Avoidance of sexual activity

 Relationship tension or pressure related to sexual timing